-Like most traditional martial arts, Brazilian Jiu-jitsu uses a system of colored belts to show students’ experience level.
+Like most traditional martial arts, Brazilian Jiu-jitsu athletes wear a Gi, and along with the Gi, have a system of colored belts to show students’ experience level.

 The BJJ belt system is a little different to other martial arts, such as karate or taekwondo.
 Generally, belts are a lot less formal in BJJ.
 Additionally, with the rise of No-Gi BJJ and further variations (such as the 10th Planet system), many people have a wide knowledge of BJJ but don’t have a traditional belt rank.